“Captivating…unforgettable…hilarious”

 Aarti talking with President Obama about masculinity on her popular podcast “Art of Power.”

 Have you ever screwed up a conversation?
 Played it back in your head, wincing at moments you shut someone down?
-Or, if you’re really paying attention, that split second you shut yourself down?
+Or shut yourself down?
 Humans have an existential need to connect.
-And yet, we get in our own way.
-The great news is: connection is a muscle you can build.
+And yet, our Inner Prosecutors and Pleasers get in the way.

-Aarti Shahani, award-winning NPR journalist and bestselling Macmillan author, used to be terrible at it.
+Aarti Shahani, award-winning NPR journalist and bestselling Macmillan author, used to be terrible at connection.
 She thought talking and prosecuting were the same thing.
-Her North Star was not to learn.
-It was to be right.
-Over the years — this will come as a shock — she felt trapped.
-And she began looking for ways out...for open spaces, in herself and in others.
+Over the years she felt trapped.
+And then, she began looking for ways out, for open spaces in herself and in others.

 Want to learn more?
 Email tour@aartishahani.com to start the conversation.

-TESTIMONIAL Jamie Woolf, Director Culture and Learning, PIXAR
+Jamie Woolf, Director of Culture and Learning, Pixar

 "Aarti is simply captivating.
 She is such a powerful storyteller.
 Her talk packed a big emotional punch.
 And yet her unique journey was super relatable.
 We've all had to navigate unfair power dynamics and either stay silent, not knowing how or whether to speak up; or speak up in a way we immediately regret.
 Aarti has been through it and shares her lessons with vivid detail, gripping audio excerpts from real life interviews, and comedy.
 She’s hilarious.
 There was so much ground covered in our hour together, I thought about Aarti’s talk the morning after, and the one after that.
 So did my colleagues.
 She didn’t just entertain us.
 She is a true teacher.
 Her lesson, grounded in deep experience, is: Be bold.
 Don’t mute yourself.
 Do it respectfully.”